projectcalico/calico/docs/mesos/ManualInstallCalico.md

       "libraries": [
         {
           "file": "/opt/net-modules/libmesos_network_isolator.so",
-          # Point Mesos to location of the network-isolator plugin libraries
           "modules": [
             {
               "name": "com_mesosphere_mesos_NetworkIsolator",
-              # Tell Mesos that the specified plugin is a network isolator
               "parameters": [
                 {
                   "key": "isolator_command",
-                  # Tell the Network Isolator which plugin to use for Network Isolation
                   "value": "/calico/calico_mesos"
                 },
                 {
                   "key": "ipam_command",
-                  # Tell the Network Isolator which plugin to use for IPAM
                   "value": "/calico/calico_mesos"
                 }
               ]
             },
             {
               "name": "com_mesosphere_mesos_NetworkHook"
-              # Register the Network Isolator to receive Network Hooks from mesos
             }
           ]
         }